Native Circles

 New posts in your inbox

 Farina King, a citizen of the Navajo Nation as a Bilagáanaa dóó Diné woman, is the Horizon Chair of Native American Ecology and Culture and an associate professor of Native American Studies at the University of Oklahoma.
-She is the author of The Earth Memory Compass (2018) and co-author of Returning Home (2021).
+She is the author of The Earth Memory Compass (2018), co-author of Returning Home (2021), and author of Diné dóó Gáamalii (2023).

 Sarah Newcomb is Tsimshian of the First Nation from Metlakatla, Alaska.
 She works as a freelance editor, writer, and blogger.
 She has a Bachelors in English with a Focus in non-Fiction Creative Writing, an Associates in Communications, and a Minor in Philosophy.
 She currently lives in Dallas, Texas with her husband and four children.